BeipDev/BeipMU/TileMap.md

 # TileMap Tags

 Tilemaps let you encode any single layer 2D tile map in a compact and simple XML based format.
+This spec is still in development, and some issues (like spoofing and asking the user before downloading random links) are still being decided upon.
+Feedback is welcome!

 ```
 <tilemap name='Map1' tiles='http://wiki.ultimacodex.com/images/5/55/Ultima_5_-_Tiles-pc.png' tileSize='16,16' mapSize='10,4' enc='hex_4'>0123456701234567012345670123456701234567</tilemap>